Joseph Skinger: Personal history

 Born in Worcester, Massachusetts, Skinger moved to Alburg Springs in northwestern Vermont permanently in 1946, following World War II.
 He had purchased his 1880s house in the late 1930s, following a fishing trip with friends to Missisquoi Bay – the northernmost part of Lake Champlain.

 Skinger named the Alburg Springs house "Clover Gables" after the clover-shaped gingerbread lining the gables.
 Joe worked on the renovation of the Alburg Springs house on weekends and vacations while working his day job at a steel mill, American Steel and Wire in his native Worcester.
 The original barn on the property in Alburg Springs became his first shop and studio where he made jewelry and sculpture.
 Skinger's first enterprise was named The Islanders.
 His identity as craftsman and artist was now well underway.

 Early life

-As a youth, Skinger was first exposed to art and took art classes at the Worcestor Art Museum.
+As a youth, Skinger was first exposed to art and took art classes at the Worcester Art Museum.
 Though largely self-taught, he studied metal working in England at the London Central School of Arts and Crafts in 1951 on the GI Bill.
 Skinger's inclination to work in metal began at an early age.
 As a child, his mother, Rose Gaier Skinger, often scolded him for wasting heat by melting metal in the furnace of their house in Worcester.
 Joe would then make things out of the softened metal.